git8735/NST-DevOps-Test/README.md

 rules.
 6. Gmail Integration: Sends email notifications for critical alerts.

+These all above components are integrated with our infrastructure and we have configured the metrics when alerts should be triggered through the mail that is given below:

 Alerts:

 1. InstanceDown: Triggers when an instance is down for more than 1